Padre Pio Chapel: The Sacred Haven in Quezon City

 The district’s unique character is shaped by its rich history and cultural diversity.
 Santa Cruz stands out for its blend of old-world charm and contemporary urban energy, making it a central point of interest for both locals and visitors.

 ABOVE: Santa Cruz, a vibrant district on the right bank of the Pasig River, seamlessly blends history, culture, and modern urban life in Manila.
 It is home to the historic Bank of the Philippine Islands (BPI), the country’s first bank, which stands as a testament to the district’s rich commercial heritage.
+This photo was taken in the year 2020.

 ABOVE: Santa Cruz, a vibrant district on the right bank of the Pasig River, seamlessly blends history, culture, and modern urban life in Manila.
 It is home to the historic Bank of the Philippine Islands (BPI), the country’s first bank, which stands as a testament to the district’s rich commercial heritage.
+This photo was taken in the year 2020.

 Before the Spanish arrived, Santa Cruz was a mix of marshlands, green spaces, orchards, and rice fields.
 In 1581, a Spanish expedition claimed the land and allocated it to the Jesuits.
 The Jesuits established the first church in the area, which is now the Santa Cruz Parish, on June 20, 1619.
 By 1643, they had enshrined the image of Our Lady of The Pillar to cater to the predominantly Chinese residents, attracting many devotees.